edgeworx/docs/content/en/docs/more/maintenance.md

     {{</info>}}
 - Deviceplane Agent:
   - Deviceplane Agent's software components may be updated.
-  - Deviceplane Agent's configuration files may be updated.
+  - Deviceplane Agent's configuration files may be modified.
   - The Deviceplane Agent service may be restarted.
+- What does not happen:
+  - Your applications and microservices running on your nodes will not be stopped or restarted.
+  - Your node (edge device) will not be restarted.
+  - Other than the items listed above, no other changes are made to your node.

 ### Offline nodes